antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 <br>
 <br>

-First, we take a look again with information that was provided.
+First, we take a look at the information that was provided.
 Let's start with the dataset Cohort Overview.

 * In box 3, select the **Cohort Overview**, click **next** and explore the available annotation.
 * To understand what the study is about, click on the **i information balloon** behind the dataset title.
 Which genes are important according to the description?